rameshr1986/git-search/README.md

 ## Components

-The following are the components that are created
+The following are the reusable components that are created as part of tha app.

 ### Header